mwmikelson/mwmikelson.github.io/_posts/2026-09-12-travel-globe.md

       })
       .then(data => {
         const container = document.getElementById("travel-list-container");

-        const reversedData = data.reverse();
+        // Reverse the data so the most recent year is at the top const reversedData = data.reverse();

-        reversedData.forEach((item, index) => {
+        // Loop through the data and build the HTML reversedData.forEach((item, index) => {
           const countriesText = Array.isArray(item.countries)
             ? item.countries.join(", ")